 Leonard Cohen viewed as a local on Hydra

-Cohen spent so much of his time on the island that by the 1980s, people viewed him as just another local resident.
-He remained very popular in Greece even though he had only performed in Athens one time.
+Cohen spent so much of his time on the island that, by the 1980s, people viewed him as just another local resident.
+He remained extremely popular in Greece even though he had only performed in Athens once.

-The 1980s were a time which saw a sea change in the music world, with young audiences uninterested in Cohen’s deep, personal lyrics and spare, acoustic arrangements.
+The 1980s were a time which saw an ocean of change in the music world with young audiences uninterested in Cohen’s deep, personal lyrics and spare, acoustic arrangements.

 In 1988, however, the troubadour almost completely reinvented himself with “I’m Your Man,” a critically and commercially successful album with catchier arrangements which introduced him to a new generation while luring back his older fans.

-After that time Cohen continued being active in the studio, releasing one more album, “The Future,” along the same vein, firmly re-establishing himself in the music business by gaining an all-new audience.
+After that time, Cohen continued being active in the studio, releasing one more album, “The Future” along the same vein, firmly re-establishing himself in the music business by gaining a completely new audience.

-However, in 1995 he put a pause in his music production by entering the Mt.
-Baldy Zen Center outside of Los Angeles and living there for some time.
+However, in 1995, he took a break from music production by entering the Mt.
+Baldy Zen Center outside of Los Angeles, where he resided for some time.
 For many, that seemed to signal the end of Cohen’s music career.

-Yet he returned to music in 2001 with his “Ten New Songs,” and continued creating for another fifteen years.
+Yet, he returned to music in 2001 with his “Ten New Songs” and continued producing for another fifteen years.

-Entitled “Thanks for the Dance,” the album received as great reviews as if it had been a release from a living artist.
+Entitled “Thanks for the Dance,” the album received such amazing reviews, almost as if it had been a release from a living artist.

-The song “Moving On” is from this album.
+The song “Moving On” is from this last album of his.